Tips for B2B digital commerce now

 Being able to manage, organize, and contextualize online product information at scale should be a priority.
 Its impact on your brand presence is further amplified with the distribution capability across online channels, like your websites, retailers’ sites, marketplaces, and social media.

-This is where PIM comes in to handle these needs.
+This is where PIM for B2B comes in to handle these needs.
 What’s more — it ensures a consistent product experience throughout all touchpoints.
 The omnichannel journey needs to include accurate and localized product information.
 This strengthens brand messaging and customer loyalty, which are keys to success.

 Digital commerce is here to stay